TenebrisNoctua/PluginEssentials/docs/tutorials/studio-components/basicComponents.md

 ```

 This component will accept any properties that a `TextLabel` instance can have.

-If the `TextColor3` property is not given, then the color will be determined based on your Studio theme.
-It will also automatically update when the theme is changed, so it is recommended to not set this property.
+Like the `Label`, the `TextColor3` property is not recommended to be used.

 -----

 !!! info
     All given properties can also be states due to Fusion.
-This allows you to create reactive components that has properties that will immediately update whenever a change occurs to that state's value.
+This allows you to create reactive components that have properties that will immediately update whenever a change occurs to that state's value.